A generalized Vaserstein symbol: The elementary symplectic Witt group

-for all $i,j,r,s$ and lines bundles $L_{1},L_{2}$ (cp. \cite[\S 9.2]{MS3}).
-In general, it is (probably) difficult to give explicit descriptions of this multiplicative structure; nevertheless, if we restrict ourselves to smooth algebras over a perfect field $k$ (with $char (k) \neq 2$), then it is known (cp. \cite[Theorem 3.1]{JH}) that Grothendieck-Witt groups are representable in the (pointed) $\mathbb{A}^{1}$-homotopy category $\mathcal{H}_{\bullet} (k)$ as defined by Morel and Voevodsky.
-As a matter of fact, if we let $R$ be a smooth $k$-algebra over a perfect field $k$ and $X = Spec (R)$, it is shown that there are spaces $\mathcal{GW}^{j}$ such that
+for all $i,j,r,s$ and line bundles $L_{1},L_{2}$ (cf. \cite[\S 9.2]{MS3}).
+In general, it is (probably) difficult to give explicit descriptions of this multiplicative structure; nevertheless, if we restrict ourselves to smooth algebras over a perfect field $k$ (with $char (k) \neq 2$), then it is known (see \cite[Theorem 3.1]{JH}) that Grothendieck-Witt groups are representable in the (pointed) $\mathbb{A}^{1}$-homotopy category $\mathcal{H}_{\bullet} (k)$ as defined by Morel and Voevodsky.
+As a matter of fact, if we let $R$ be a smooth affine $k$-algebra over a perfect field $k$ with $char (k) \neq 2$ and $X = Spec (R)$, it is shown that there are spaces $\mathcal{GW}^{j}$ such that